 Purpose of the Service

-To gain clear understanding of an individual's cognitive strengths and deficits in order to provide advice to the individual and their employer on adjustments and strategies to support a safe and sustained return to work.
+Cognitive and Psychological Assessments gain a clear understanding of an individual's cognitive strengths and deficits in order to provide advice to the individual and their employer on adjustments and strategies to support a safe and sustained return to work.

 What is a Psychological or Cognitive Assessment?